 A unique feature of this program is the application of sophisticated presurgical planning techniques, such as surgical simulation with crafted anatomical specimens and High-Definition Fiber Tractography (HDFT), to carefully develop the most effective and less invasive operative plan.

-HDFT is an advanced MRI-based non-invasive imaging technique, pioneered by Dr. Friedlander, to study the three-dimensional structure of the fiber tracts of patients with intrinsic brain lesions.
-HDFT provides a superior presurgical evaluation of the fiber tracts for patients with complex brain lesions, including benign, low grade, and high grade tumors.
-The combination of HDFT with accurate neuroanatomical knowledge of the white matter tracts is the key to design the less invasive trajectory into a target lesion, and apply more effectively intraoperative electrical mapping techniques for maximal and safe tumor resection in eloquent cortical and subcortical regions.
+HDFT is an advanced MRI-based non-invasive imaging technique, with its surgical applications pioneered by Dr. Friedlander, to study the three-dimensional structure of the fiber tracts of patients with intrinsic brain lesions.
+HDFT provides a superior presurgical evaluation of the fiber tracts for patients with complex brain lesions, including benign, low grade, and high-grade tumors.
+The combination of HDFT with accurate neuroanatomical knowledge of the white matter tracts is the key to design the less invasive trajectory into a target lesion and apply more effectively intraoperative electrical mapping techniques for maximal and safe tumor resection in eloquent cortical and subcortical regions.